-Your body is an important part of who you are.
-If you only leave gynecological examinations to your doctor, you will not notice the little differences you develop in your body or be able to provide full care and consideration for yourself and your health.
+Your body is an essential part of who you are.
+If you only leave gynaecological examinations to your doctor, you will not notice the little differences you develop in your body or be able to provide full care and consideration for yourself and your health.

 CHECK YOURSELF FOR CHANGES

 If you are menstruating, check yourself within the first two weeks after menstruation.
 If you are not menstruating, set a date for doing it once a month.